edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-07-28-safety-inspection-checklist.md

 ## 3. Work with SMEs to build your workplace safety inspection checklist

-{% picture blog blog/2021-07-28-safety-inspection-checklist01.jpg --alt Subject matter experts (SMEs) and local leaders are key in building out your checklists %}
+{% picture "blog/2021/2021-07-28-safety-inspection-checklist01.jpg", "Subject matter experts (SMEs) and local leaders are key in building out your checklists" %}

 Once you figure out which checklists need updating or creation, SMEs help you to focus in on the most actionable and important steps for each site.
 SMEs can also help you develop both the safety inspection checklist and serve as expert support to develop training materials for employees who need it.